 USS John S. McCain

-No one onboard the 600-foot oil and chemical tanker was injured, the Singapore government said, although the ship did sustain damage to a compartment at its front.
+No one onboard the 600-foot oil and chemical tanker was injured, the Singapore government has said, although the ship did sustain damage to a compartment at its front.

-There was no immediate explanation for the collision, and the Navy said an investigation would be conducted.
 Singapore, at the southernmost tip of the Malay Peninsula, is one of the world's busiest ports and a U.S. ally, with its naval base regularly visited by American warships.